 Students have specific rights in the classroom as detailed in Section II of the Code.
-The Code also specifies proscribed conduct (Sections III and V) that involves cheating on tests, plagiarism, and/or collusion, as well as fraud, theft, etc. Students should read the Code carefully and know they are responsible for the content.
+The Code also specifies proscribed conduct (Sections III and V) that involves cheating on tests, plagiarism, collusion, fraud, theft, etc. Students should read the Code carefully and know they are responsible for the content.
 Students have the right to appeal sanctions imposed under the Code to the Student Behavior Committee.

 5. The University of Utah seeks to provide equal access to its programs, services and activities for people with disabilities.
-If you will need accommodations in the class, reasonable prior notice needs to be given to the Center for Disability Services, 162 Union Building, 581-5020 (V/TDD).
-CDS will work with you and the instructor to make arrangements for accommodations.
+If you will need accommodations in the class, reasonable prior notice needs to be given to the Center for Disability Services, 162 Union Building, 801-581-5020 (V/TDD), http://disability.utah.edu/.
+CDS will work with you and me to make arrangements for accommodations.

-TENTATIVE SCHEDULE:
+SCHEDULE: